SJA-ANON/SIEM-Honeypot-SOC/README.md

 ## Step 3: Create a Log Analytics Workspace
 - Search for "Log analytics workspaces"
 - Select **Create Log Analytics workspace**
-- Put it in the same resource group as VM (honeypotlab)
+- Put it in the same resource group as VM (Honeypot-Lab)
-- Give it a desired name (honeypot-log)
+- Give it a desired name (law-honeypot)
-- Add to same region (East US 2)
+- Add to same region (Central India)
 - Select **Review + create**

 ![](images/log_an_wrk.png)